octopusinvitro/kitepkana/README.md

 ## How to use this project

 This is a Ruby project.
-You will need to tell your favourite Ruby version manager to set your local Ruby version to the one specified in the `.ruby-version` file.
+This is a Ruby project.
+Tell your Ruby version manager to set your local Ruby version to the one specified in the `Gemfile`.

 For example, if you are using [rbenv](https://cbednarski.com/articles/installing-ruby/):